 Forget all about the Chinese Year sign you are born in.
 It doesn't say much about you.
 Chinese astrology is much more complex!

-The following table lists the stems and the branches of John Rhys-Davies' BAZI chart at his birth.
+The following table lists the heavenly stems and earth branches of John Rhys-Davies' BAZI chart at his birth.
 The day master (DM), first row of the day pillar, is the self-element.
 It represents the me, the key from which all stems and branches receive their strength.
 That makes John Rhys-Davies a Yin Earth spring person.
-In spring Earth is dead.
+Earth is dead in spring.

 The Year Pillar shows the relationship with family and society at large.